af-a1997/compraventa-vehicular/README.md

 > :warning: This project is only in Spanish for now, but I may add English language later as well.
-There are some code comments in English though.
+There are some code comments in English though, because this should help you learn how to do certain stuff.

 # Sistema de compraventa de automóviles